 Under the Hood

-The base engine is a 210-horsepower (estimated), 3.7-liter V-6.
-A 4.7-liter V-8 that produces an estimated 235 hp and 300 pounds-feet of torque is optional, and it can run on ethanol-based E85, regular unleaded gasoline or a combination of the two.
+The base engine is a 210-horsepower, 3.7-liter V-6.
+A new 4.7-liter V-8 that produces 303 hp and 330 pounds-feet of torque is optional, and it can run on ethanol-based E85, regular unleaded gasoline or a combination of the two.
 Durango buyers can also choose a 5.7-liter Hemi V-8 that cranks out an estimated 335 hp and 370 pounds-feet of torque.
+The Hemi V-8 features a Multi-Displacement System that shuts down half the cylinders when they're not needed, which Dodge says improves gas mileage by up to 20 percent.

 A four-speed automatic transmission teams with the V-6, but V-8 models drive a five-speed automatic.
-Durangos come with rear-wheel drive or four-wheel drive.
+Durangos come with rear- or four-wheel drive.
 Dodge promises up to 8,950 pounds of towing capacity when properly equipped.

 All-disc antilock brakes include electronic brake-force distribution.
 An electronic stability system and roll-sensing side curtain airbags that protect occupants in all rows of seats are standard.
 Rear parking assist is optional.